 - 1/2 cup chopped fresh parsley

 - Salt and freshly ground pepper to taste

 - Heat half of the oil in a medium skillet.
 Add the sausage and sauté over medium heat until lightly browned on most sides.
 Cover and set aside until needed.

 - Heat the remaining oil in a soup pot.
 Add the onion and sauté over medium heat until translucent.
 Add the garlic and continue to sauté, until both are golden, stirring frequently.

-- Add the potatoes, water, bouillon cubes, tomatoes, and beans.
-Bring to a slow boil, then turn the heat down and simmer gently until the potatoes are nearly done, about 10 minutes.
+- Add the potatoes, water, bouillon cubes, tomatoes, beans, and Italian seasoning.
+Bring to a slow boil, then turn the heat down and simmer gently with the cover ajar until the potatoes are nearly done, about 10 minutes.

 - Stir in the escarole and half of the parsley, then turn the heat down, cover, and simmer gently for 5 to 7 minutes, or until the escarole is just tender and the potatoes are done.

 - Add more water as needed.
 The soup should be dense, but not overly crowded.
 Add the remaining parsley, then season with salt and pepper.
 Stir in the reserved sausage.

 - If time allows, let the soup stand off the heat for an hour or so to develop flavor.
 Heat through as needed before serving.
 Otherwise, serve at once.